MNCTV: 1993–2003: Splitting service

+In July 2002, TPI announced that it would broadcast the Italian football league Serie A (replacing FA Premier League).
+The arrangement lasted only for the 2002-03 season, but the channel would pick up the rights to Serie A again for 2006-07 season.

 2003–2009: Awards and acquisition by MNC

 At the 1997 Indonesian Soap-Opera Awards, Deddy Mizwar's soap opera Mat Angin, aired by TPI, won 11 awards.
 The series won five awards the following year.
 Indonesia's favourite programme was Santapan Nusantara a culinary program hosted by Enita Sriyana, Nindy Ellesse (Alm), and Ida Kusumah (Alm).
 Kuis Dangdut (hosted by H. Jaja Miharja), the first and oldest quiz show, also won awards and Ngelaba a comedy program hosted by Akri Patrio, Eko Patrio and Parto Patrio.

 In October 2003, Media Nusantara Citra, which also owns RCTI, GTV, and iNews acquired 75% of the channel.
 In 2005, new employees were hired, including Mayjen.
 TNI. (purn.)
 Sang Nyoman Suwisma, and Dandy Nugroho Rukmana.

-2009–2010: Decline

-During its 2009–10 season, due to technical reasons, TPI did not air its sport shows.
-On 20 October 2009, a controversial report stated that a communications expert from the University of Indonesia, Ade Armando, had reviewed decisions of the judges who were willing to pull entertainment programs from TPI, since it should have educational programs instead.
-Armando said that it must be the decision of the Commercial Court (PN) to grant the request of the Central Jakarta bankruptcy PT Global Crown Capital Limited on PT TPI reviewed further.

-The handling of cases involving the mass media can not be equated with the handling of other service companies.
-Because, not all people are able and capable of using it, so that the handling had to be excluded.
-"It looks very sloppy, not equal," he said.
-In this bankruptcy decision, according to Ade, a loss not only experienced by the company but also harmed the public.

-Anticipating similar things, there must be a joint effort of several parties, such as the Indonesian Broadcasting Commission (KPI), the Association of Private Television, and other stakeholders.
-Especially against the decision issued unilaterally and awkward legal institutions.

-Decisions of bankruptcy have also been supported by the Parliament in the legal process underway at the level of the Indonesian Supreme Court.
-Support was expressed Marzuki Alie when receiving the visit of Directors of TPI in the study of the DPR, Senayan, Jakarta, on 25 November 2009.